Facebook moves to target misinformation before election

 With just two months left until the U.S. presidential election, Facebook says it is taking more steps to encourage voting, minimize misinformation and reduce the likelihood of post-election “civil unrest.”

 The company said Thursday it will restrict new political ads in the week before the election and remove posts that convey misinformation about COVID-19 and voting.
-It also will attach links to official results to posts from candidates and campaigns declaring premature victories.
+It will also attach links to official results to posts from candidates and campaigns that declare premature victories.

 “This election is not going to be business as usual.
 We all have a responsibility to protect our democracy,” Facebook CEO Mark Zuckerberg said in a post on Thursday.
 “That means helping people register and vote, clearing up confusion about how this election will work, and taking steps to reduce the chances of violence and unrest.”

-Facebook and other social media companies are being scrutinized over how they handle misinformation, given issues with President Donald Trump and other candidates posting false information and Russia’s interference in the 2016 White House elections and ongoing attempts to interfere in U.S. politics.
+Facebook and other social media companies are being scrutinized over how they handle misinformation, given issues with President Donald Trump and other candidates posting false information and Russia’s ongoing attempts to interfere in U.S. politics.

 Facebook has long been criticized for not fact-checking political ads or limiting how they can be targeted at small groups of people.